How do you manage software and hardware assets? How can a single platform help?

 To discuss the importance of a single platform first we must look at the historical issue or managing your hardware assets.
 In the past, when it came to the question of managing IT assets, the big concern for organizations was initially focused on costly hardware assets.
-The original hardware-centric ITAM products were fat client, difficult to deploy and, as a consequence, tended to be used for point-in-time projects.
+The original hardware-centric IT asset management (ITAM) products were fat client, difficult to deploy and, as a consequence, tended to be used for point-in-time projects.

-They weren’t particularly suitable for lifecycle management and while those lifecycle management tools around at the time did have the capability, the primary purpose was ITSM-centric and asset management was really only a side element.
+They weren’t particularly suitable for lifecycle management and while those lifecycle management tools around at the time did have the capability, the primary purpose was focused on IT service management (ITSM) and asset management was really only a side element.

 Hardware costs eventually started to come down and software assets became the major focus, exacerbated by the audit and compliance activities of the major vendors.
-Hand-in-hand with SAM came licensing optimization, the initial focus of which was all around the desktop.
+Hand-in-hand with software asset management (SAM) came licensing optimization, the initial focus of which was all around the desktop.

 Coping with ‘The 3rd Platform’

 A 2016 IDC Solution Brief (The Business Value of Software Asset Management, October 2016) noted that we now have a new ‘influx of 3rd Platform technologies such as mobile devices, Internet of Things (IoT), robotics, cognitive and artificial intelligence, and cloud-based computing.
 All of which will increasingly add complexity and cost to the entire IT ecosystem if it is not controlled.
 Therefore, today, it is more important than ever that organizations continuously evaluate how hardware and software assets are inventoried, managed, and secured.’